A new approach in a challenging disease

 Following the successful Phase II EXHALE-1 trial of dexpramipexole in moderate-to-severe eosinophilic asthma, Areteia is conducting three Phase III trials in patients with eosinophilic asthma.

-• Randomized, double-blind, placebo-controlled studies to assess the effects of two different doses of dexpramipexole on exacerbation rates and lung function.
+- Randomized, double-blind, placebo-controlled study to assess the effects of two different doses of dexpramipexole on exacerbation rates and lung function.

-• Randomized, double-blind, placebo-controlled, studies to assess the effects of two different doses of dexpramipexole on exacerbation rates and lung function.
+- Randomized, double-blind, placebo-controlled, study to assess the effects of two different doses of dexpramipexole on exacerbation rates and lung function.